 The Input Divider Board is the middle board sandwiched between the Backplane DC Interconnect Board and the Output Combiner Board.
-It provides the power division and impedance transformation needed to supply proper drive to each of the eight amplifiers.
+It provides the power division and impedance transformation needed to supply proper drive to each of the four amplifiers (two modules).